Understanding Remington 700 Actions: Short vs Long and How to Choose the Right One

 Short Action vs Long Action Explained

-Short and long actions differ primarily in dimensions to accommodate varying cartridge lengths, affecting the rifle's overall build and functionality.
+The short action (SA) and long action (LA) differ primarily in dimensions to accommodate varying cartridge lengths, affecting the rifle's overall build and functionality.
 You select one based on your intended use, as each type influences balance, portability, and caliber options in Remington 700 setups.
+We'll use SA and LA throughout — the same shorthand you'll see on spec sheets and in builder forums.

 Bolt Length and Travel